CBSA July 2024 Trade Verification Priorities List

 What to Expect from the CBSA?

-CBSA then issues the following communications to importers, notifying them of CBSA intervention:
+Should CBSA feel it necessary, they can issue the following communications to importers, notifying them of CBSA intervention:

 • Trade Advisory Notice (TAN): Functionally, the TAN is a 'nudge' indicating a potential area of non-compliance.
 This letter serves as a request for the importer to review the declaration in question but carries no monetary assessment.